The Holton Fund FAQs

 How much does Holton expect me to give?

 Gifts of any size support the current school year and make a meaningful difference.
 Only you and your family can determine the appropriate amount, but we ask that you be as generous as possible.
-During the 2017-2018 academic year, 84% of our current parents participated in The Holton Fund.
-Of these families who supported The Holton Fund, 23% received some level of financial assistance from the School.
+During the 2017-2018 academic year, 87% of our current parents participated in The Holton Fund.
 Any donation, no matter the size, makes a powerful statement on your belief and support of the mission of Holton-Arms.

 How do I decide which initiative to support?